WodaMineralna/S29-React-Patterns-and-Best-Practices/README.md

 Practice code for Section 29 - React Patterns & Best Practices, part of the course "React - The Complete Guide (incl.
 Redux)" by Maximilian Schwarzmüller.

-This project covers
+This project covers:
 - Common React patterns to structure apps
-- Best practices for clean and maintainable code Project type
+- Best practices for clean and maintainable code

-- Based on a guided project
+# Project type
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React
 - JavaScript (ES6+)
 - Build tool - Vite
-- Patterns
-- Best practices
 ## How to Run

 ```bash